 To get help with filing your own case, the best resource is Illinois Legal Aid Online.
 Additionally, many courthouses do have self-help desks and even volunteer attorneys.

 Hopefully this article helped answer your question about Illinois security deposit law.
 If your apartment is in Chicago or Cook County and subject to our local laws, I would be happy to speak with you about your deposit claim.
-To set up a call with a lawyer, you can click here to schedule a free 30-minute phone consultation.
+To take the first step, go to our contact page and submit a description of your situation.